backtestjs/quick-start/README.md

   npm install
 ```

-If you want to use this repository as a base for your project and not just as a basis for evaluating BacktestJS, we recommend removing the "remote" so that you can work with git locally and if necessary, replace it with your own repository.
+If you intend to use this repository as a starting point for your project rather than just to explore BacktestJS, it's recommended to disconnect from the current repository to work independently with git.
+If needed, you can replace it with your own repository.

-So, you can use the following commands:
+Follow these steps to achieve this:

-- To remove the current repository and be independent `git remote remove origin`
+1. Remove the current repository to work independently: `git remote remove origin`
-- To add a new (your) repository `git remote add origin <your-git-url>`
+2. Attach to your new repository: `git remote add origin <your-git-url>`

+This will allow you to manage your project's version control locally and replace it with your own repository if necessary.

 ## Initial Setup